ginkgoch/blog/source/_posts/20200225-ginkgoch-map-v1-12-with-feature-demos.md

 ---
-title: Node MAP SDK v1.12 Released with Feature Demos
+title: Map Library v1.12 Released with Feature Demos
 date: 2020-02-25
 tag: [ node.js, open source, library, shapefile, release, map sdk, tutorials, electron map ]
 ---
 Many feedback indicate that the [getting started sample](https://github.com/ginkgoch/map-quick-started-demos) is too simple.
 Yes, I agree.
-Here comes 20+ downloadable and executable feature demos are available.
-Also released with new MAP SDK version v1.12.0 with many API improvements as well as some new functions.
+Here comes 20+ downloadable and executable feature demos.
+Also released new Map Library v1.12.0 with many API improvements as well as some new spatial analysis functions.
 <!-- more -->

 ## v1.12.0 Change Logs
 * Add `ViewportUtils.getInitViewport` function to get a proper lng, lat, zoom from envelope
 * Allow to build geometries with number arrays for easier number input. e.g. `new LineString([{x:0, y:0}, {x:10, y:10}])` becomes `LineString.fromNumbers([0, 0, 10, 10])`
-* Implement query function on FeatureSource which allows to query features based on spatial relationship: `intersect`, `disjoint`, `within`, `overlap` and `touch`
+* Implement spatial analysis for querying on FeatureSource which allows to query features based on spatial relationships: `intersect`, `disjoint`, `within`, `overlap` and `touch`
 * Add declare file (*.d.ts) for native register for better typescript support
 * Fix a bug of a returning type is bind to another lib’s specific version, which makes typescript upstream project compile filed
 * Add a strategy to auto break down values by its index position.
 Previously, it breaks down by value, when the maximum value is far away from the second large value, the effect is not good.